-Welcome to the Belle Tout Information Resource
+Welcome to the Belle Tout Lighthouse Information Resource

-In 2007 I tried to buy the Belle Tout Lighthouse at Beachy Head by public subscription to open to the public.
+I have admired the Belle Tout Lighthouse for many years and in 2007 I tried to buy the Belle Tout Lighthouse at Beachy Head by public subscription to open to the public.

 Since that time I have been very lucky to continue to be involved with the lighthouse.